What can a marketing consultant bring to your business?

 7. Access to specialists

-But wont it take a long time for them to get up to speed?
+But won’t it take a long time for them to get up to speed?

 A good marketing consultant should be able to learn about your business quickly.
 They should be used to working with different businesses, so they know the right questions to ask to get under the skin of your business.
+Onboarding should be relatively straight forward and quick providing they are given access to the right information and people.

 What should you look for?